-Jemma is the Module leader for the Animation Studies modules on the BA Animation course.
-She teaches animation history, animation theory and film theory, which provide students with the contextual knowledge that informs their own animation practice and supports them in forging unique identities in the landscape of the medium
+Dr Jemma Gilboy is the Module leader for the Animation Studies modules on our BA (Hons) Animation course.
+She teaches animation history, animation theory and film theory, which provide students with the contextual knowledge that informs their own creative practice and supports them in forging unique identities in the landscape of the discipline.

-Following on from her doctoral research, which focused on The Simpsons and its online fandom, Jemma continues to develop memetics as a viable theoretical paradigm for digital-era screen studies.
+Following on from her doctoral research, which focused on The Simpsons, its online fandom and meme theory, Jemma continues to develop memetics as a viable theoretical paradigm for digital-era screen studies.

 Gilboy, Jemma, “The Violentest Place on Earth: Adventures in Censorship, Nostalgia and Pastiche.”
 Chapter in Discussing Disney: The Novelization [working title].
 Amy M. Davis, Ed.
 New Barnet, Hertfordshire: John Libbey Publishing, forthcoming.

 Davis, Amy M., Jemma Gilboy and James Zborowski, “How Time Works in The Simpsons.”
 Animation: An Interdisciplinary Journal Vol. 10 Issue 3 (2015): 175 – 188.